exercism/javascript/concepts/objects/about.md

 The values inside one object can have different types.
 They can be primitive types like numbers but also arrays, other objects or even functions.

+## Creating an Object

 You create an object (literal) with curly brackets.
-You can also directly include some entries.
+You can also directly include some entries (key-value pairs).
 For that, write the key first followed by a colon and the value.

 ```javascript